 There are no mast height restrictions in the marina or Bay of Islands area.

 The office is located on the ground level of the marina building next to the laundry.
 The building also has the café, boat insurance and boat brokerage services.

 Open 7 days a week:

 08:15 – 17:00

-Available from the marina office for a refundable deposit of $20.00 – cash only, please.
+Available from the Marina office for a refundable deposit of $50.00.

-This will give you 24/7 access to marina piers, showers/toilets, visitors lounge, rubbish compounds and laundromat.
-These access devices are not to be shared with unauthorised users and Pier gates and facility doors must be closed by berth users and must not be ‘wedged open’.
+This will give you 24/7 access to marina piers, showers/toilets, visitors lounge and rubbish compounds.
+These access devices are not to be shared with unauthorized users and Pier gates and facility doors must be closed by berth users and must not be ‘wedged open’.

 Depths within the marina range from 2-11 metres at mean low water.
 Let the marina office know the draft of your boat and they will allocate a berth accordingly.